valquiriacr21/valquiriacr21/README.md

 - 🤔 Software programmer.
 - 🤔 Database Programmer 😄
 - 😄 I am a Graphic designer.
-- ❤️ Web Designer to.
+- ❤️ Web Designer too.
 - 🦸 I am a videogame developer too.
 - 🕹️ Test many games 😄❤️❤️❤️.
 - 🔨 I currently work as an entrepreneur in C# and Unity.
 My other main skills are listed below 👇